snissn/ayurveda/README.md

 5. Asthi: Bone
 6. Majja: Nervous Tissue (marrow (bone and spinal))
 7. Shukra & Arthava: Male & Female Reproductive Tissues

+questions
+- difference between rasa and rakta?
+- where does digestion come into this?